Clock#

 user_data – User data passed in the callback

-- is_synced() bool #
+- is_synced() bool#

 Checks if the clock is currently synced, by looking at whether

-is set.Added in version 1.6.
+NEEDS_STARTUP_SYNCis set.Added in version 1.6.

-- new_periodic_id(start_time: int, interval: int) Any #
+- new_periodic_id(start_time: int, interval: int) Any#

 Gets an ID from